Epidemic Population Games And Perturbed Best Response Dynamics: Introduction

-We adopt the EPG formalism from \cite{MARTINS2023111016} as follows. where $I\st$, $R\st$, and $S\st:=1-I\st-R\st$ take values in $[0,1]$ and represent the proportions of the population which are infectious, have recovered, and are susceptible to infection at time $t$, respectively.
-Specifically, they are the numbers of infectious, recovered, and susceptible individuals at time $t$ divided by the population size.
+where $I\st$, $R\st$, and $S\st:=1-I\st-R\st$ take values in $[0,1]$ and represent the proportions of the population which are infectious, have recovered, and are susceptible to infection at time $t$, respectively.
 Here, (EPGa,b) is a normalized SIRS model with ${\sigma:= \gamma + \theta}$ and ${\omega:=\psi + \theta}$, where $\gamma$ and $\psi$ denote the daily recovery rate and the daily rate at which recovered individuals become susceptible (due to waning immunity), respectively, and $\theta$ is the daily birth rate.
-We assume that newborns are susceptible.
-In this study, for the simplicity of our discussion we do not explicitly model the deaths due to the disease or natural deaths (unrelated to the disease).
-We refer a reader interested in learning how disease-induced or natural deaths can be handled to the study in \cite{certorio_epidemic_2022}.

-Finally, (EPGc,d) is a payoff mechanism we seek to design, where $r\st$ appears in~(\ref{eq:payoffEq}) and $q\st$ belongs to $\mathbb{R}^m$ with $m \geq 1$.
+Additionally, (EPGc,d) is a payoff mechanism we seek to design, where $r\st$ appears in~(\ref{eq:payoffEq}) and $q\st$ belongs to $\mathbb{R}^m$ with $m \geq 1$.